tzaumiaan/ImgCls_w_TF/README.md

 ## Future work
 - To learn how to freeze the model into `.pb` file
+- To visualize training versus validation for each epoch

 ## Useful references
 - [Finetune AlexNet with Tensorflow](https://github.com/kratzert/finetune_alexnet_with_tensorflow),